edjw/edjw-old-blog/posts/2019-11-02-twitters-political-ads-ban.md

 A few other questions…

-1. How does a campaign group know when their issue has reached national importance?
+1. How does a campaign group know when their issue has reached national importance and should expect their ads not to be allowed?
 2. How does Twitter know when an issue has crossed that threshold?
+How nationally important is too nationally important?
 3. How broadly is Twitter defining 'national security' and 'taxes'?